 Let’s face it: we’re not perfect.
 Some of us are just starting our real food journey.
 Sometimes we need a break from the kitchen.
 Sometimes we’re in a phase of life where we can’t do everything and some convenience is helpful.
 Last week we talked about 10 things you shouldn’t buy at the store.
 And while generally, buying packaged and pre-made foods is not the best plan, sometimes we just need a break.
-Today we’re going to look at 10 items that are okay to buy from the store.
+Today we’re going to look at 10 items that are okay to buy at the store.

 Keep in mind most of these are not excellent nutrition or perfect options.
 I’m not recommending a steady diet of store-bought foods.
 But when you just need something easy, these are some better options.